-The great thing about living in/travelling through the UK, is there is no shortage of places to visit for a day trip.
-You can keep it local, or you can hop on a train/plane for a short trip somewhere, for not very much cost at all.
+The great thing about living in/travelling through the UK, is there is no shortage of places to visit.
+You can keep it local, or you can hop on a train/plane/boat for a short trip somewhere, for not very much cost at all.

-Let’s kick off this post with some facts about the biggest of the Channel Islands, followed on by a few suggestions of what to do in Jersey.
+Let’s kick off this post with some facts about the biggest of the Channel Islands, followed on by a few suggestions for how you should spend a weekend in Jersey.

 Fun Facts About Jersey

 It’s not imperative to know these things about Jersey before visiting it, but we’ll cover them because learning is fun.